Camps Bay: Beaches

 Koeël Bay has an African open-air curio market that sells hand crafted items from all over Africa.

 Bakoven gets its name because of a large rock just off-shore with what appears as an oven door in its side.
 There are several sheltered coves located in Bakoven.
 There is a sea rescue base stationed here and a popular swimming beach is off Beta Close.
 In the 1940s a row of beach front houses were erected to house honored members of the South African Army who fought during World War II.
 Many of these old houses still stand and are now registered as South African National Heritage Sites.

 Balie Bay, from the Afrikaans kak balie (shit barrel) after the sewer discharge that used to be there.

 Camps Bay Beach, a Blue Flag Beach since 2008, is the largest white sand beach in Camps Bay.
 There is a seasonal life guard station with toilets at the west end of the beach.
 The beach is opposite Camps Bay's main tourist hub, featuring multiple hotels, restaurants, and shops.

 Glen Beach, at the far right of Camps Bay beach, is known as Camps Bay's best surfing beach.

+Housing

+Camps Bay is home to some of South Africa's most expensive real estate.
+The suburb features a mix of luxury apartments and detached houses.

+As of August 2026, the average price of a 2-bedroom condo in Camps Bay was R11.33 million, and the average for a 3-bedroom condo was R23.1 million, with the average for all condo sizes being R18.74 million.

+Detached houses in the suburb are on the larger end, and generally range from 3 to 5 bedrooms, located on plots around 800 to 1,000 sqm.
+The average price of a detached Camps Bay house in August 2026 was R31.93 million.
+The most expensive home on sale in Camps Bay that month was priced at R110 million.

+Transit

+Camps Bay is served by two major roads in the region.
+The first is Victoria Road, which runs along the coast, connecting Camps Bay to Clifton and Sea Point to the north, and Llandudno to the south.
+The second is Camps Bay Drive, which runs along the top of the suburb, and connects it with Higgovale and Gardens, on the other side of Table Mountain.
+Camps Bay Drive turns into Kloof Nek Road after passing through a valley in the mountain.

+The suburb is served by the MyCiTi BRT system, via the Camps Bay–Civic Centre route (Routes 106 and 107).
+While there are no stations in the neighborhood, there are numerous stops along Victoria Road.

+Commerce

+The suburb is primarily residential, however there are a multitude of restaurants and cafes on the coast, along Victoria Road.
+There are also many different small hotels throughout the neighborhood.

+Stores are centered around the southern side of Camps Bay beach, with most being located in Promenade Mall.